yqh/ECE254/README.md

 ECE254
 ======

-University of Waterloo ECE254 Operating Systems and System Programming Lab
+University of Waterloo ECE254 Operating Systems and System Programming Lab master branch.

-The Spring2015 branch contains lab materials updated by the end of Spring 2015 term.
+For old lab materials, the Spring2015 branch contains lab materials updated by the end of Spring 2015 term.